Linda Hui Shi

 Professor Shi has published in leading international business and marketing journals, including the Journal of International Business Studies and the Journal of World Business, as well as the Journal of International Marketing, International Business Review, International Marketing Review, European Journal of Marketing, Management International Review, and the Journal of Business Research, among others.

-Her research has received international recognition, including the International Marketing Review Best Paper Award at the Academy of International Business and the Second Best Paper Prize at the CIMaR Conference (2024).
-She is also a Fellow of the Institute for the Study of Business Markets (ISBM).
+Her research has received international recognition, including the International Marketing Review Best Paper Award at the 53rd Annual Meeting of the Academy of International Business and the Second Best Paper Prize at the 31st Annual Conference of the Consortium for International Marketing Research (CIMaR).
+She is also a Fellow of the Institute for the Study of Business Markets.
+Professor Shi contributes actively to the academic community through editorial service, including service on the Editorial Review Boards of the Journal of International Marketing and International Business Review.

 Before entering academia, she worked at Procter & Gamble’s China headquarters as a Finance and Accounting Manager.